IsamAljawarneh/ApproximateStream/instructions/run_on_Azure.md

-# first
+# 1)
 **to deploy a kafka - spark structured streaming cluser on Azure, do the following: Use Apache Spark Structured Streaming with Apache Kafka on HDInsight**
 [SparkStruturedStreaming-kafka-Azure](https://docs.microsoft.com/it-it/azure/hdinsight/hdinsight-apache-kafka-spark-structured-streaming)

-# install jq on your local machine
+# 2) install jq on your local machine
 ```
 sudo apt update
 sudo apt install jq
 ```

-# Deploy the Spark-kafka cluster using a template that is available in Microsoft website:
+# 3) Deploy the Spark-kafka cluster using a template that is available in Microsoft website:
 - [template deploy azure kafka-spark cluster](https://docs.microsoft.com/it-it/azure/hdinsight/hdinsight-apache-kafka-spark-structured-streaming)